 Double Garage Gallery presents jellie moon, with new work by coley mixan and Francesca Lohmann.

-This pairing is the continuation of a five (six?) year long conversation and collaboration revolving around a mutual questioning of jellies/wiggling/wobble as a way of being/embodying bodies.
+This pairing is the continuation of a five (six?) year long conversation and collaboration revolving around a mutual questioning of jellies/wiggling/wobbling as a way of being/embodying bodies.

 coley and Francesca invite you to come spend time with us on Sunday October 15th, from 3-6pm.